 Additionally, students will participate in a month-long laboratory rotation each semester.
 During the rotation period, each student will spend 3 hours per week shadowing a Barnard junior or senior Research Intern who is conducting a year-long research project.
 In addition to this exposure to research at Barnard, students will discuss how to obtain summer science internships in laboratories off campus.
 Seminar assignments will include readings about the research process, as well as short library-based research projects about scientific claims in textbooks.
 In the fall, students will develop their presentation skills in a session with Barnard’s Speaking Fellows.
 In the spring, each student will deliver an oral presentation about the research career of a scientist of her choosing.

 This is a variable-point course without a seminar component that is offered during the academic year in order for students conducting research (either on or off campus) to receive degree credit for their work based on the number of hours they are working.
 Once you have planned your project with your mentor, and discussed it with your internal Barnard adviser (if your lab is off campus), you should complete and submit a Project Approval Form.

-For more information on undergraduate research at Barnard, visit: Undergraduate Research.
+For more information on undergraduate research at Barnard, including credit for research, visit: Undergraduate Research.

 The following table summarizes which course(s) you should take depending on your goals and background in biology.
 Visit the First Year & Prospective Major FAQ for more information.